Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 has a bundled certs

-dir containing CAs related to LetsEncrypt only (since you're pr0lly using that anyways), but you can override this location (see Config section for more deetz).
+dir containing CAs related to LetsEncrypt only (since you're pr0lly using that anyways) as well as cURL's CA bundle (as a convenience), but you can override this location (see Config section for more deetz).

 If you're not using LetsEncrypt: